sebastianmanger/ethiopia-replication-poc/README.md

 This is a proof of concept for data replication on database level between various levels (district, region, nation).
 By using the postgresql extension pglogical, no additional (new) systems such as elasticsearch are required.
 This guide requires knowledge for system administration and specifically database administration.
-In case of doubt, please contact Matthias.

 ## Goals

 * Synchronize data asynchronously, flaky connectivity is expected.
 * Technically robust solution, keeping additional complexity low.
-* Low bandwith usage, synchronize only updates ('difference') of approved data.
+* Low bandwidth usage, synchronize only updates ('difference') of approved data.

 ## Limitations